jcaip/jcaip.github.io/_posts/2019-08-30-Summer-Research.md

 This is kind of just a braindump of ideas.
 There were just a couple of interesting tidbits I wanted to write down (Computing the same-category targets matrix for example).

 I think most of these ideas aren't necessarily bad, but not very interesting - they're just the simple extension of existing work, taking pieces here and there.
 However, I do think it was extremely helpful to essentially try a bunch of random stuff and hope it works.
+I think I have a new appreciation for just how hard research is.

 Right now I'm working on a research idea involving cooccurrence matrices and contrastive learning that has it's roots in the work I've done here.
-It's looking a lot more promising/interesting than the stuff above.
+It's looking a lot more promising/interesting than the stuff above, so fingers crossed.

 If you have any questions, comments, or corrections please reach out.